 Monte Carlo Tree Search (MCTS) in AlphaGo Zero

 MCTS searches for possible moves and records the results in a search tree.
-As more searches are performed, the tree grows larger with more accurate predictions.
-After 1,600 searches, it picks the next move with the highest chance in winning the game.
+As more searches are performed, the tree grows larger as well as its information.
+To make a move in Alpha-Go Zero, 1,600 searches will be computed.
+Then a local policy is constructed.
+Finally, we sample from this policy to make the next move.

 In MCTS, a node represents a board position and an edge represents a move.

-- the value function v (how likely to win at a board position s).
+• the value function v (how likely to win at a board position).

-In the example below, it applies a deep network f (composed of convolutional layers) on s’3 to compute the policy p and the value functions v.
+In the example below, it applies a deep network f, composed of convolutional layers, on s₃’ to compute the policy p, and the value function v.

-Next, it expands the search tree by making a move.
-This adds a new board position and its corresponding moves to the search tree.
+We can expand the search tree by simulating a move.
+This adds the corresponding move as an edge and the new board position as a node to the search tree.

-- exploration: perform searches that are not frequently explored (i.e. low visit count N).
+• exploration: perform searches that we know less (i.e. low visit count N).

 Mathematically, it selects the move a according to: